 St Simon Stock Catholic School promotes Democracy and the Rule of Law through:

-- School Council/Junior Leadership Team elections, where prospective candidates have to articulate how they will serve the student body.
+- School Council and Form and House Captain elections, where prospective candidates have to articulate how they will serve the student body.
 Both students and staff vote in these elections.

 - Our annual Pride Awards where staff and students can nominate anyone in the school community for their contributions to the school and community.